plumvillage/plumvillageapp-docs/docs/local-development-setup.md

 Once setup is complete, you can run the app on simulators or physical devices.

-:::info The app is configured to point to local firestore and auth emulators - which require setting up and running the emulators via [plumvillage-firebase repo](https://github.com/plumvillage/plumvillage-firebase).
-If needed, this behavior can be disabled in `index.js` to point the app to Production data.
+:::info The app is configured to point to production firebase services by default.
+If you wish to point the app to local firestore and auth emulators, follow [Pointing app to emulators](#pointing-app-to-emulators).

 ### iOS